-This section offers readers an overview and analysis of the fiscal year 2017 financial activities of the Moscow Urban Renewal Agency (hereafter "the Agency") of the City of Moscow, Idaho.
+This section offers readers an overview and analysis of the fiscal year 2018 financial activities of the Moscow Urban Renewal Agency (hereafter "the Agency") of the City of Moscow, Idaho.
 It should be read in conjunction with the Agency's audited financial statements, which follow this section.

-2017 FINANCIAL HIGHLIGHTS
+2018 FINANCIAL HIGHLIGHTS

-- The Agency's total net position was \$1,235,348. - The Agency's liabilities at September 30, 2017 were \$579,086. - The Agency's total year-end fund balances were \$1,007,965. - The property tax revenue generated from within the Legacy Crossing District, for the tax year 2016 valuation increase of \$9,097,017, was \$179,343, or 2% of the total assessed valuation increase since the formation of the District in 2008.
-Property tax increment revenues are calculated on the change in property valuations as assessed by the Latah County Assessor. - The Agency completed the active construction phase of the environment remediation of the Sixth and Jackson property and received the Certificate of Completion and Covenant Not to Sue from the State of Idaho, Department of Environmental Quality in April of 2017, clearing the way for future development on the site.
+- The Agency's total net position was \$1,178,983. - The Agency's liabilities at September 30, 2018, were \$463,763. - The Agency's total year-end fund balances were \$920,100. - The property tax revenue generated from within the Legacy Crossing District, for the tax year 2017 valuation increase of \$11,903,272, was \$228,176, or about 2 percent of the total assessed valuation increase.
+Property tax increment revenues are calculated on the change in property valuations as assessed by the Latah County Assessor.